Ombudsman for Banking Services and Investments: Complaints it will deal with

-Complaints that OBSI won't deal with
+Complaints that it won't deal with

 If the customer's complaint involves an insurance company, the customer should contact one of the insurance ombudservices to see if they can help.
 The OmbudService for Life and Health Insurance (OLHI) deals with concerns about life and health insurance, including disability, while the General Insurance Ombudservice (GIO) covers issues of car, property and business insurance.

 Along with OBSI, the insurance services are part of the Financial Services OmbudsNetwork, a network of dispute resolution services working to resolve complaints fairly and impartially.

 OBSI won't take on a complaint if: